OrIdow6/chrome-web-store-grab/README.md

 ### Other problems

 Have an issue not listed here?
 Join us on IRC and ask!
-We can be found on hackint IRC #lookatthisfotograph.
+We can be found on hackint IRC #chromeweblore.